bradfrost/atomic-design/chapter-1.md

 - Often created after a project launches
 - Often incomplete/only serving present cases
 - Lacking a clear methodology

-## UI frameworks, in theory and in practice
-- The rise of UI frameworks

-- Issues with UI frameworks and pattern libraries

 ## In search of a methodology
 - Recap modularity as a trend.